kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 proposal will be implemented, this is the place to discuss them.
 -->

-A new field named `MatchLabelKeys` will be added to `TopologySpreadConstraint`.
-Currently, when scheduling a pod, the `LabelSelector` defined in the pod is used to identify the group of pods over which spreading will be calculated.
-`MatchLabelKeys` adds another constraint to how this group of pods is identified: the scheduler will use those keys to look up label values from the incoming pod; and those key-value labels are ANDed with `LabelSelector` to select the group of existing pods over which spreading will be calculated.

-A new field named `MatchLabelKeys` will be introduced to`TopologySpreadConstraint`:
+A new optional field named `MatchLabelKeys` will be introduced to`TopologySpreadConstraint`.
 ```go
 type TopologySpreadConstraint struct {
 	MaxSkew           int32